johngoddard/Speechify/README.md

 One of the primary goals of this project was to create a smooth, desktop-app like user experience in the browser.
 This was largely accomplished via the React/Redux architectural pattern, which made full page refreshes completely unnecessary.

-Further, when a user signs in, some key information -- like created playlists and their corresponding tracks -- is pre-fetched and loaded into the application's state.
-Because of this, AJAX requests are not needed when users perform certain common actions -- like opening a playlist that they created -- making those actions near instantaneous.
+Further, when a user signs in, some key information &mdash; like created playlists and their corresponding tracks &mdash; is pre-fetched and loaded into the application's state.
+Because of this, AJAX requests are not needed when users perform certain common actions &mdash; like opening a playlist that they created &mdash; making those actions near instantaneous.

 Some user testing was also completed to fine-tune application layout and interactions.